-The positive structural change due to the strong development of a variety of industries, such as Meyer Turku shipyard and Valmet automobile factory in Uusikaupunki.
+The positive structural change due to the strong development of a variety of industries, such as maritime, health, clean an creative industries.
 This has also made the region a forerunner in terms of positive economic development of the whole of Finland.
 Companies are recruiting new personnel and the need for workforce exceeds the supply.
 This is especially true in the field of ICT where the demand for qualified workforce has remained high for more than two decades.

 In the following, you can find detailed information about the region’s AI-related activities, including education and potential partners for co-development.
-Please contact Michael Lindholm at Turku Science Park Oy for more information.
+The regional development company Turku Science Park Ltd is hosting the co-development activities.
+Please contact Michael Lindholm at Turku Science Park Ltd for more information.

 AIBA is a new way of learning how to implement AI technology into your business processes.
-AIBA is a cooperation between University of Turku, Åbo Akademi University, Turku Science Park Ltd, The Association of Entrepreneurs in Turku, Turku Chamber of Commerce, Turku City Data Oy and Auria Clinical Informatics.
-The main aim with AIBA is to raise the awareness in companies to the level which enables the start of different AI pilot projects.
+AIBA is a cooperation between University of Turku, Åbo Akademi University, Turku Science Park Ltd, The Association of Entrepreneurs in Turku and Turku Chamber of Commerce.
+The main aim with AIBA is to raise awareness in companies to the level which enables the start of different AI pilot projects.
 The networking of companies and AI experts is also important.

-AIBA is starting 1.11 2019 with the theme Customer care.
-The theme means that the course will focus on solutions and practical examples related to customer care.
-This may include what kind of technology you need for building a bot, how you can use natural language processing for processing customer feedback or how you can analyze speech.
+AIBA autumn 2021 will start at the beginning of october if at least 12 companies join.
+AIBA helps you and your company to define your AI idea.
+This can mean what kind of technology you need for building a bot, how you can use natural language processing for processing customer feedback or how you can analyze speech.

-The different parts are the following, click the picture or here for more details and time schedule (Note: subject for change):
+The different parts are the following, click here for more details and time schedule (Note: subject for change):